DanielOgorchock/OmniThing/README.md

 An example of the potential benefits of using a capability-based architecture can be seen in the following hypothetical device: an auto-irrigation controller.
 Such a device would need to collect soil moisture readings and react accordingly by opening a water valve when the soil is too dry.
 There are myriad moisture sensors, and likely even more ways to control the flow of water.
 With *capabilities*, the auto-irrigation controller could simply be composed of a numerical value reader (to get moisture levels) and an actuator (to provide water flow).
 The specifics of what components are being used are abstracted, making the irrigation device far more flexible out of the box.

+### Devices
+Devices correspond to actual SmartThings devices (they will show up in the phone app).

+### Composite Peripherals
+Composite Peripherals provide interfaces to sensors/actuators that are composed of multiple attributes.
+A perfect example is a DHT22, which provides both temperature and humidity.
+A TemperatureMeasurement device can reference the temperature attribute of a DHT22 Composite Peripheral.
+A RelativeHumidityMeasurement can do likewise with humidity.

+### Network Receivers
+Network Receivers are how OmniThing receives HTTP messages from the hub.

+### Network Senders
+Network Senders are how OmniThing sends HTTP messages to a home automation platform (i.e. SmartThings, Hubitat).

 ### Input Value Types
 The following list shows the current input value types.
 * Bool